ideaplexus/wprtc-real-time-video-for-wp/readme.txt

 = What is WebRTC? =
 [WebRTC](http://www.webrtc.org) WebRTC is a free, open project that enables web browsers with Real-Time Communications (RTC) capabilities via simple JavaScript APIs.
 The WebRTC components have been optimized to best serve this purpose.

+== Screenshots ==

+1. Make sure to check the newly added menu for updates, tips, and settings.
+2. Styling options are still being added, style the video player any way you want it!

 == Changelog ==